 Annika compares her new normal to her life in Rennes in her last blog.

 Rennes, the capital of Brittany, allows you to experience the distinct Breton culture as you simultaneously master the French language and discover France’s place in the world.
-This lesser-traveled corner of the country lets you focus on immersing yourself locally, and yet Paris can be reached by train in less than 90 minutes.
+This less-traveled corner of the country lets you focus on immersing yourself locally, yet Paris can be reached by train in less than 90 minutes.
 French is the language of diplomacy and is considered the lingua franca of art, cuisine, dance and fashion.
-To complement this scope, SYA offers a wide range of courses in our high school study abroad program in France, from humanities and environmental science to political science and global studies.
+To complement this, SYA offers a wide range of courses in at our campus in France, from humanities and environmental science to political science and global studies.
 All courses are taught in French except for English and math.
-Learning doesn’t stop in the classroom, however; you’ll have the opportunity to participate in a variety of activities from crew and choir to cooking and community service.
-Time with your host family will further hone your skills.
+Learning doesn’t stop in the classroom, however.
+You’ll have the opportunity to participate in a variety of activities from crew and choir to cooking and community service.
+Time with your host family will further hone your French language skills.

 What's It Like to Spend a Year of High School Abroad in France?